 - Special Instructions for Changing to a Nonimmigrant Student Status from B-1/B-2 status

 If you are changing status from B-1/B-2 to F or M student, refrain from enrolling in or beginning your studies until USCIS has approved your change of status.
+Enrolling in a course of study while in B-1/B-2 status, or any status that does not permit you to enroll in a program of study, will result in a status violation.
 If USCIS has not adjudicated your change of status at least 15 days before the program start date on your Form I-20, contact the DSO at your new school.
 You may need to wait to attend (have deferred attendance).

-USCIS may only approve your Form I-539 change of status request if you are maintaining your B-1/B-2 status up to 30 days before your program’s initial start date.
+USCIS may only approve your Form I-539 change of status request if you obtain status up to 30 days before your program’s initial start date.

-This means you will need to file a second Form I-539, with a separate fee, to request an extension of your B-1 or B-2 status if:
+This means you may need to file an additional Form I-539, with a separate fee, to request an extension of your current nonimmigrant status or change of status if:

-- Your current status will expire more than 30 days before the initial F-1 or M-1 program start date.
-In this case, you must file a second Form I-539 requesting to extend your B-1 or B-2 status.
-If you do not file this extension request on time, USCIS will deny your Form I-539 request to change to F-1 or M-1 status.
-Please continue to check the USCIS processing times while your Form I-539 change of status request is pending to determine if you need to file a request to extend your B-1/B-2 status.
+- Your current status will expire more than 30 days before the initial M-1 program start date.
+If you do not file an application to extend or change to another status before your current status expires, USCIS will deny your Form I-539 request to change to M-1 status.
+Please continue to check the USCIS processing times while your Form I-539 change of status request is pending to determine if you need to file a request to extend or change your nonimmigrant status.

-- Your F-1 or M-1 program start date is deferred to the following academic term or semester because USCIS did not make a decision on your Form I-539 change of status application before your originally intended F-1 or M-1 program start date, and your B-1/B-2 status expires more than 30 days before that program start date.
-You will need to file a second Form I-539 in order to bridge the gap in time between when your current status expires and the 30 day period before your new F-1 program start date.
+- Your M-1 program start date is deferred to the following academic term or semester because USCIS did not make a decision on your Form I-539 change of status application before your originally intended M-1 program start date, and your nonimmigrant status expires more than 30 days before that program start date.
+You will need to obtain status all the way up to the date which is 30 days before your new program start date.
+If you had already filed a Form I-539 to bridge the original gap, you may need to file another Form I-539 to bridge the new gap.

-Because extending your current stay in B-1 or B-2 status or changing from B-1 or B-2 to F-1 or M-1 status are two distinct benefits, you must pay a separate filing fee for each request, per the User Fee Statute, found at 31 U.S.C.
+Because extending or changing nonimmigrant status to bridge the gap, and changing to M-1 status are two distinct benefits, you must pay a separate filing fee for each request, per the User Fee Statute, found at 31 U.S.C.
 9701.
-For more information about this process, please visit USCIS Special Instructions for B-1/B-2 Visitors Who Want to Enroll in School.
+For more information about this process, please visit USCIS Changing to a Nonimmigrant F or M Student Status.

 - Changing to H-1B Status